panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 The idea of the index signatures is to type objects of unknown structure when you only know the key and value types.

-An index signagure fits exactly the case of the salary parameter: the function should accept salary objects of different structures &mdash; only that values to be numbers.
+An index signature fits the case of the salary parameter: the function should accept salary objects of different structures &mdash; only that values to be numbers.

 Let's annotate the `salaryObject` parameter with an index signature: